Avoiding disengagement in hybrid teams: 5 Tips from the frontline7 min read

 In other words: you can’t afford a disengaged team.

 That’s where Nudge comes in.
 As a frontline communication platform, we’ve spent the past decade working with frontline industry leaders in retail, foodservice, hospitality – organizations where the workforce isn’t in front of a computer all day.
-While frontline workers require a different approach to engagement and communication, we have a few tips to share with our deskbound compatriots as they navigate this new hybrid world.
+While frontline workers require a different approach to engagement and internal communication, we have a few tips to share with our deskbound compatriots as they navigate this new hybrid world.

 Here are 5 tricks from frontline organizations to address disengaged employees in hybrid teams.👇